Substance Use and Addiction

 Despite agreement that BZRAs should be avoided whenever possible in older adults, these medications continue to be frequently prescribed.
 Recent Canadian data suggest high rates of use persist among older adults, especially females, with 18.7% of females reporting past-year use (Statistics Canada, 2016).

-Tools for Seniors and Families:
+Tools for Older Adults and Care Partners

 Canadian Guidelines on Benzodiazepine Receptor Agonist Use Disorder Among Older Adults PDF